 Preheat the oven to 170º C. Place the egg whites in a small saucepan and whisk lightly, just enough to break up the whites.
-Add the fructose, honey, coconut and ground almonds.
-Place over a medium heat and cook for approximately 7-8 minutes until the mixture just starts to catch on the base of the pan.
-Stir continuously during the cooking time.
-Remove from the heat, add the vanilla extract and mix through.
-Spoon into a bowl and allow to cool to room temperature.
+Add the castor sugar, honey, coconut and ground almonds.
+Place over a low heat and cook for about 3-5 minutes, stirring all the while.
+Remove from the heat, add the vanilla and mix together.
+Set aside to cool.

-Line a baking sheet with parchment paper and grease.
-Using two teaspoons, form the quenelles by pressing a generous teaspoon amount of the mixture firmly together and shaping until you have smooth, tight quenelle.
+Line and grease a baking sheet.
+Using two teaspoons, form the quenelles by pressing a generous amount of the mixture firmly together.
+Shaping into a quenelle.
 Place on the baking sheet and continue until you’ve used up all the mixture.
 Bake for about 20-22 minutes until crisp and golden.
 Cool completely.

 Grind the pistachio nuts in a coffee grinder or with a rolling pin.
 Mix in a generous pinch of gold dust.
 Scatter the pistachio dust lightly over the chocolate and leave to set.